Whether you’re an animal activist or an eco-warrior, these tasty plant-based alternatives in Singapore won’t have you missing the meat.

 When the OG plant-based meat Impossible Foods arrived on our sunny shores in 2019, it quickly changed the local vegan dining scene with its beef-like flavour and texture.
 It’s gone on to appear not only in burgers but also dishes like pizza, pasta and even curry puffs.
 Now that this plant-based meat is available in supermarkets, you can whip your very own Impossible dish at home.

-Impossible Foods, available at multiple restaurants including The Kitchen by Wolfgang Puck and Fatburger, and at most supermarkets
+Impossible Foods, available at multiple restaurants including Fatburger, and at most supermarkets

 6. Heura Foods

 Heura has entered the fray stealthily with its vegan chicken strips.
 We say this soy-based chicken is close to the real thing.
 How else can it appear in local and Asian dishes without diners batting an eye?
-You’ll find it in versions of chicken rice, tandoori chicken, Thai chicken basil and even laksa.
+You’ll can use it for dishes like chicken rice, tandoori chicken, Thai chicken basil and even laksa.
 Now, that’s saying something.

 Chicken made from plants?
 You best believe it’s true!
 This brand’s local plant-based meat is made up of only nine ingredients, including coconut fat, water, soy and sunflower oil.
 Plus, it’s free from all the nasties (read: GMOs, antibiotics and hormones) and packs a whopping 19g of protein per 100g.
-Sink your teeth into creations like chicken strudel at The Market Grill, katsu curry at Prive and chicken manakish at Levant.
+This means hitting all your gym and nutritional goals without the guilt!

-Tindle, available at multiple restaurants including Prive, Bees Knees, and Kebabs Faktory
+Tindle, available at multiple restaurants including Prive and Three Buns

 Quorn, available at most supermarkets including Cold Storage and FairPrice

 We’ve covered beef and chicken, so what’s next?
 Pork, of course.
 Karana uses sustainably sourced jackfruit (from a small Sri Lankan farm, if you must know) to create a delish pork alternative.
-We tried the plant-based pot sticker variation from Butcher Boy and we’re sold.
-Meanwhile, Open Farm Community uses the plant-based meat to recreate shredded pork and stuff it in a bread roll.
-For more Karana goodness, try variations in restaurants such as Candlenut and Morsels.
+We tried a pot sticker variation and we’re sold.
+Get this plant-based alternative on your next grocery shopping trip and try your hand at using it to create new recipes.

 Launched by social venture group Green Monday, OmniMeat is the answer to creating meat-free versions of popular Asian dishes.
 It might look like minced pork but it’s actually made up of ingredients like rice, peas, shiitake mushrooms and soy.
 Other popular hits have to be the vegan luncheon meat and meat strips.
 Once you try the former, you’ll never look back at the real thing.